Shaileja06/Phishing/Readme.md

 # Phished Url Detector
-This project aims to build a machine model that can detect a given URL isished or not. project is divided into several modules, responsible for a specific in the pipeline.
+This project aims to build a machine model that can detect a given URL phished or not. project is divided into several modules, responsible for a specific in the pipeline.

 # Train Pipeline